 - 3.1.
 The Government includes an amount in respect of LCTS scheme expenditure in the annual settlement for Chelmsford City Council, Essex County Council and the Police and Fire authorities.
 It is the billing authority, Chelmsford City Council, which is responsible for assessing the amount of LCTS payable and reconciling this through the Council Tax collection fund. - 3.2.
 Since the amount of grant in respect of LCTS is no longer separately identified it is not possible to accurately estimate the amount by which LCTS scheme expenditure exceeds the available grant.
-What is clear is that overall annual amount of Government grant to the precepting bodies (Essex County Council, Chelmsford City Council and Essex Police, Crime and Fire Commissioner) is £181m less in 2022/23 than in 2013/14, while scheme expenditure remained relatively constant at around £6.5m per annum until 2019/20.
+What is clear is that overall annual amount of Government grant to the precepting bodies (Essex County Council, Chelmsford City Council and Essex Police, Crime and Fire Commissioner) is £170m less in 2023/24 than in 2013/14, while scheme expenditure remained relatively constant at around £6.5m per annum until 2019/20.
 It is reasonable to assume that the gap between CTS grant amounts and scheme expenditure has risen each year.

 - 3.3.
-The Covid-19 pandemic and reduction in economic activity caused an increase in caseload numbers in 2020/21 and scheme expenditure rose to £6.873m, falling back to £6.642m in 2021/22.
-Although total Government grants to Essex precepting bodies increased by 2.79% overall in 2022/23, Chelmsford's grant remained unchanged.
-CTS scheme expenditure in 2022/23 has risen by 4.1% and stands at £6.913m in December 2022.
+The Covid-19 pandemic and reduction in economic activity caused an increase in caseload numbers in 2020/21 and scheme expenditure rose to £6.88m in 2022/23.
+Although total Government grants to Essex precepting bodies increased by 2.57% overall in 2023/24, CTS scheme expenditure in 2023/24 has risen by 5.24% and stands at £7.455m in November 2023.
 This means that the shortfall between CTS grant and expenditure has increased once more.
-Given the very difficult budget position that the Council finds itself in for 2023/24, it is not advisable to increase the expenditure on the LCTS scheme by making its provisions more generous in 2023/24.
-The expectations of recession in the wider economy also suggests that caseload and, thereby, expenditure will rise by unpredictable amounts in the coming year anyway.
-It should also be borne in mind that increasing LCTS scheme expenditure will have a detrimental financial effect on the other preceptors, which are facing their own budget challenges. - 3.4.
-As at the end of December 2022, the amount of LCTS paid to working age households totals £3.697m, with a further £3.3m paid to pensioner households. £1.575m of the working age total is being paid to households receiving minimum levels of income.
+Given the very difficult budget position that the Council finds itself in for 2024/25, it is not advisable to increase the expenditure on the LCTS scheme by making its provisions more generous in 2024/25.
+It should also be borne in mind that increasing LCTS scheme expenditure will have a detrimental financial effect on the other preceptors, which are facing their own budget challenges.
+Conversely, as there are cost of living pressures on households in the wider economy and Council Tax levels are likely to rise, it would place additional pressure on low income residents if the Council attempted to reduce LCTS expenditure by making the LCTS scheme less generous. - 3.4.
+As at the end of November 2023, the amount of LCTS paid to working age households totals £4.047m, with a further £3.408m paid to pensioner households. £1.476m of the working age total is being paid to households receiving minimum levels of income.
 As the only cost-effective method of recovery available in such cases is a £3.75 per week deduction from benefits, there is a strong likelihood that any attempt to reduce scheme expenditure by reducing the amount of LCTS that is paid would be matched by a comparable fall in collection rates.
-In addition, all households will be affected by the high rates of inflation being seen in such basic necessities as food and energy costs, which will further increase the difficulty of council tax collection in 2023/24.
+It is worth noting that, despite the increase in Council Tax rates in 2023/24, LCTS expenditure in respect of the poorest households has fallen slightly compared to 2022/23.
+LCTS expenditure in respect of households not receiving maximum LCTS has risen by 20% to £2.57m.
+In addition, all households will be affected by the high rates of inflation being seen in such basic necessities as food and energy costs, which will further increase the difficulty of council tax collection in 2024/25.